-- 33. Participants should consider participating in international agreements that relate to the management of fishing capacity, in particular the 1993 FAO Agreement to Promote Compliance with International Conservation and Management Measures by Fishing Vessels on the High Seas. - 34.
+- 32. CPCs and all participants in these fisheries should consider participating in international agreements that relate to the management of fishing capacity, in particular the 1993 FAO Agreement to Promote Compliance with International Conservation and Management Measures by Fishing Vessels on the High Seas. - 33.
 The IATTC should support co-operation and the exchange of information with FAO and relevant regional fisheries organizations.